nihalkenkre/emu_os/README.md

 - copy the rest of the files, e.g. kernel, and chip8 apps into the image.

 `make clean` will
-- delele everything from the `build` folder.
+- delete everything from the `build` folder.

 `make debug` will
 - run the image through bochs emulator.

 `make run` will
-- run the image through the qmeu emulator.
+- run the image through the qemu emulator.